BrightstarDB/BrightstarDB/doc/sphinx/Developing_With_BrightstarDB2.rst

   - transactions.bs

 For normal operation you only need to add the master.bs, resources.bs and data.bs files to your solution.
 The transactionheaders.bs and transactions.bs files are required only if your application will need to replay the transactions that built the database.

 To add the reference database to your application

   1. With Visual Studio, create a project for the Windows Phone application that consumes the reference store.

   #.
-From the Project menu of the application, select Add Existing Item.
+From the Project menu of the application, select **Add Existing Item**.

   #.
-From the Add Existing Item menu, select the master.bs file for the BrightstarDB store
+From the **Add Existing Item** menu, select the ``master.bs`` file for the BrightstarDB store
-that you want to add, then click Add.
+     that you want to add, then click **Add**.
 This will add the local file to the project.

   #.
 In Solution Explorer, right-click the local file and set the file properties so that the
      file is built as Content and always copied to the output directory (Copy always).

   #.
-Repeat steps 3 and 4 for the data.bs file and resources.bs file
+Repeat steps 3 and 4 for the data.bs file and ``resources.bs`` file

   #.
-Optionally repeat steps 3 and 4 for transactionheaders.bs and transactions.bs
+Optionally repeat steps 3 and 4 for ``transactionheaders.bs`` and ``transactions.bs``

 .. note::

   It is good practice to put the BrightstarDB data files you are copying into a folder under your project.
 If you want to deploy multiple reference databases, you will have to put the files for each store in a separate folder to avoid name clashes.
 The folders you define in your project will be mirrored in the installation directory when the application is deployed.

 Deploy Application
 ------------------

 Compile and deploy your application as normal.
 The store files you have copied will be available in the installation directory of the application (under the folders that you created in the project if applicable).

 Copy Database Files To Isolated Storage
 ---------------------------------------

 BrightstarDB on a mobile device will only access stores from a named directory in the application's Isolated Storage.
 It is therefore necessary when your application starts up to